The Falcon and the Winter Soldier: Cast and characters

 An enhanced soldier and the best friend of Steve Rogers / Captain America during the 1940s.
 Presumed killed in action during World War II, he reemerged in the present day as a brainwashed assassin.
 His programming was later removed, and the character is now having an identity crisis.
 Head writer Malcolm Spellman noted that Barnes has done "nothing but fight" in the last 100 years, and the series could not avoid the trauma that he has gone through.
-Stan explained that Barnes would be struggling with his murderous past while also adjusting to life in the 21st century without Rogers, following the end of Avengers: Endgame (2019).
+Stan explained that Barnes would be struggling with his murderous past while also adjusting to life in the 21st century without Rogers, following the end of the film Avengers: Endgame (2019).
 Co-executive producer Zoie Nagelhout explained that Barnes would be working to "unburden himself" from his life as the Winter Soldier but the darker side of the character would still be seen during the series.